Croton Aqueduct: Impact on the city

+Reused portions

 Old Croton Trail

 The Old Croton Trail extends for 26.2 mi in Westchester County, providing public access along all but four segments — in the Getty Square neighborhood of downtown Yonkers, Tarrytown, Scarborough and Ossining — along the route of the aqueduct.
 It crosses the lawn of Lyndhurst, following the aqueduct's easement.
 The trail enters New York City on the eastern side of Van Cortlandt Park and runs through the Bronx alongside Aqueduct Avenue, and the trail continues under the southern part of University Avenue.

 Both the trail and the tunnel are part of the Old Croton Aqueduct State Historic Park, which was created in 1968 and encompasses the northernmost 26 mi of the aqueduct and its right-of-way, from Croton Gorge Park to the Yonkers-New York City line.
 It lies wholly within Westchester County but is under the jurisdiction of the Taconic Region of the New York State Office of Parks, Recreation and Historic Preservation.

 The trail runs roughly parallel to Metro North's Hudson Line from northern Yonkers to Scarborough and is accessible from numerous stations on that line.
 The trail briefly parallels the Rockefeller State Park Preserve and its trails.
 Access to the trail is easiest where it crosses Route 9, known variously as Albany Post Road, Broadway, or Highland Avenue.

 Heading southbound into downtown Yonkers, the trail goes on-street at Bishop William J. Walls Place and N. Broadway, where it follows the sidewalk on N. Broadway for one block, and then makes a left onto Ashburton Avenue going east.
 At Palisades Avenue, it makes a right and the trail bed restarts.

 Remnants of the aqueduct still exist and can be seen along the trail, including 21 stone ventilators, three stone weirs (chambers which were used to empty the aqueduct for maintenance), and one "Keeper's House" located in Dobbs Ferry.
 The Keeper's House in Dobbs Ferry was built in 1857 and is the only remaining of four Keeper's Houses that is both on the aqueduct and open to the public.
 The only other remaining Keeper's House is located in Ossining, but it was moved off the aqueduct, is privately owned, and is not open to visitors.
 A portion of the Old Croton Aqueduct, running from the Croton River to Manhattan, was listed as a National Historic Landmark in 1992.
 The Croton Water Supply System was also designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1975.

-The interior of the Old Croton Aqueduct has been explored and documented by The LTV Squad, Miru Kim and historian Steve Duncan.
+The interior of the Old Croton Aqueduct has been documented by explorers including Miru Kim and historian Steve Duncan.

+Aqueduct Walk

+Aqueduct Walk is a community park in the Bronx, New York City, running between Kingsbridge Road and Tremont Avenue.
+Aqueduct Walk is designated as an official New York City scenic landmark.